henry-hai/barber_website/README.md

 - [License](#license)

 ## Features
-- Responsive design that works seamlessly on all devices
+- Responsive design that works on all devices
 - Easy navigation with a mobile-friendly menu
 - Comprehensive service list with prices for easy booking
-- A gallery showcasing lifelong work
+- Gallery showcasing lifelong work
 - Location details with hours and contact information

 ## Services
-At Henry Hai's Barbershop, I offer a wide range of services:
 - Clipper Cuts
 - Scissor Cuts
-- Beard and Mustache Trims
+- Mustaches & Beards
 - Eyebrow Shaping
+- Designs
-- Hair Design and Braids
+- Braids
-- House Calls and More!
+- House Calls & More!

 For detailed pricing and service descriptions, please visit the [Services](#services) section of my website.

 ## Gallery
-My gallery features a collection of styles and cuts created at my barbershop.
+My gallery features a collection of various styles & haircuts created at my barbershop.
 Check out my photo gallery to see the quality of work I provide.

 ## Locations
 I operate in two locations: